AlexandreYembo/study-training/Design_Patterns/Structural/readme.md

   5- Is like a Composite but has only one child component.

   6- Adds additional responsabilities to the wrapped object.
 Composite just "sums up" its children's result.

+  7- ```Chain of Responsibility``` and Decorator have similar class structures.
+Both rely on recursive composition to pass